datacats/datacats/docs/docker.rst

 Throw-away containers
 ---------------------

-The most important thing to remember about your DataCats containers is that they are `disposable`_.
+The most important thing to remember about your datacats containers is that they are `disposable`_.
 You can kill any of these containers without worry, for example: ::

     $ docker rm -f datacats_web_datapusher